 3. Refurbish bar.
 To create a cafe restaurant with attached catering kitchen, the wooden bar was stripped out and the old beer ‘cellar’ emptied.
 These leaky and dark rooms have been improved by completely replacing one pitched slate roof and one flat roof / balcony floor; re-glazing /replacing all windows and doors; relocating several doorways; beginning the construction of a fire-rated stairwell which will service accommodation on the floors above; and then plaster, tile, paint, re-wire and re-plumb to make good the new restaurant and kitchen.
 Externally, we have begun to create flower beds to landscape the grounds immediately outside the restaurant, creating a seating area with remarkable views of the River Lledr and forest.
 Work undertaken April-August 2016.

 4. Refurbishment of rooms.
-We are currently extensively refurbishing the three floors of rooms above the cafe/restaurant.
+We have extensively refurbishing the three floors of rooms above the cafe/restaurant.
 These rooms enjoy magnificent views across the delightful River Lledr and of the protected woodland and grounds behind the building, which we have begun to landscape.
-The additional new staircase is under construction, and we will soon be re-configuring the internal walls to create 3 suites of rooms, each comprising two double/twin bedrooms with en suite facilities, plus a sitting room which can be equipped with put-u-up beds.
-These suites will be ideal for parties of up to 6 family or friends looking for dedicated space for long weekends or weeks in Wales.
-Larger groups could be accommodated if two or more of these floors are booked together.
+The additional new staircase now leads to three suites of rooms, each comprising two double/twin bedrooms with en suite facilities, plus a sitting room with sofa bed.
+These suites are ideal for parties of up to six family or friends looking for dedicated space for long weekends or weeks in Wales.
+Larger groups can be accommodated if two or more of these floors are booked together.

-On the first floor, all three rooms enjoy access through patio doors to external stairways and/or balconies leading to the ground floor.
-On floor 2, the master bedroom similarly has access to an external stairwell.
-Plans for the stairwell were approved in May 2017 but there have been a number of technical issues and delays.
-We now hope to have rooms ready for occupancy in 2018.
+On the first floor, all three rooms enjoy access through patio doors to external stairways or balconies leading to the ground floor.
+On floor two, the master bedroom similarly has access to an external stairwell.